OsomePteLtd/principles/src/backend.md

      if (!isRaf(event.document.snapshot)) { // it is OK to use snapshot to make a decision return;
      }
-     await updateRafDocument(event.document.snapshot); // using snapshot is not safe here }
+     await updateRafDocument(event.document.snapshot); // using snapshot for updating is not safe }

    // good